Doomsday argument: Summary

 The premise of the argument is as follows: suppose that the total number of human beings who will ever exist is fixed.
 If so, the likelihood of a randomly selected person existing at a particular time in history would be proportional to the total population at that time.
 Given this, the argument posits that a person alive today should adjust their expectations about the future of the human race because their existence provides information about the total number of humans that will ever live.

 If the total number of humans who were born or will ever be born is denoted by $N$, then the Copernican principle suggests that any one human is equally likely to find themselves in any position $n$ of the total population $N$.

 $f$ is uniformly distributed on (0,1) even after learning the absolute position $n$.
 For example, there is a 95% chance that $f$ is in the interval (0.05,1), that is $f > 0.05$.
 In other words, one can assume with 95% certainty that any individual human would be within the last 95% of all the humans ever to be born.
 If the absolute position $n$ is known, this argument implies a 95% confidence upper bound for $N$ obtained by rearranging $n/N > 0.05$ to give $N < 20n$.

 If Leslie's figure is used, then approximately 60 billion humans have been born so far, so it can be estimated that there is a 95% chance that the total number of humans $N$ will be less than 20$\times$60 billion = 1.2 trillion.
-Assuming that the world population stabilizes at 10 billion and a life expectancy of 80 years, it can be estimated that the remaining 1140 billion humans will be born in 9120 years.
-Depending on the projection of the world population in the forthcoming centuries, estimates may vary, but the argument states that it is unlikely that more than 1.2 trillion humans will ever live.
+Assuming that the world population stabilises at 10 billion and a life expectancy of 80 years, it can be estimated that the remaining 1140 billion humans will be born in 9120 years.
+Although estimates vary depending on projections of world population over the coming centuries, the argument maintains that it is unlikely that more than 1.2 trillion humans will ever live.